Skip to Content

 Overview

 Michelle Liguori is an appellate and business litigation attorney in the Raleigh office of Ellis & Winters.
 Her practice focuses on appeals, class actions, and other complex business disputes.
-She is a North Carolina Board Certified Specialist in Appellate Practice.
-Michelle also serves as Ellis & Winters’s hiring partner and has been on the firm’s Associate Development Committee.
+Michelle is a North Carolina Board Certified Specialist in Appellate Practice and has been recognized as a Top Lawyer by Marquis Who’s Who.
+She also serves as Ellis & Winters’s hiring partner and has been on the firm’s Associate Development Committee.

-In private practice, Michelle regularly handles appeals in the Fourth Circuit, North Carolina Court of Appeals, and North Carolina Supreme Court, and she has briefed several petitions before the United States Supreme Court.
-Michelle’s appellate practice has spanned a broad array of subject matters, including arbitration disputes, medical malpractice, land use, consumer protection matters, estate litigation, and criminal law.
-She is a member of the Fourth Circuit’s Criminal Justice Act panel, and on the appointments list for the North Carolina Office of the Appellate Defender.
+Michelle regularly handles appeals in the Fourth Circuit, Eleventh Circuit, North Carolina Court of Appeals, and North Carolina Supreme Court.
+She also has briefed several petitions before the United States Supreme Court.
+Michelle’s appellate practice has spanned a broad array of subject matters, including class actions, arbitration disputes, breach of contract matters, medical malpractice, land use, consumer protection litigation, trust and estate disputes, and criminal law.
+She is a member of the Fourth Circuit’s Criminal Justice Act panel, has been appointed to several Eleventh Circuit criminal appeals, and takes appointments through the North Carolina Office of the Appellate Defender’s criminal appellate roster.

-Michelle’s trial court practice focuses on class actions, other complex commercial disputes, and section 1983 litigation.
-Michelle has significant experience litigating in the North Carolina Business Court, which includes briefing and arguing several issues of first impression and trying an LLC dispute to jury verdict.
-She is a founding member of Best in Class, Ellis & Winters’s class action blog, and she regularly writes and edits articles for the blog.
+Michelle also has an active trial court practice focused on class actions, other complex commercial disputes, and section 1983 litigation.
+She has significant experience litigating in the North Carolina Business Court, which includes briefing and arguing several issues of first impression and trying an LLC dispute to jury verdict.
+Michelle is a founding member of Best in Class, Ellis & Winters’s class action blog, and she regularly writes and edits articles for the blog.

 Michelle is actively involved in the legal community, both locally and nationally.
-She is on the North Carolina Bar Association’s Appellate Section Council, serves as Appellate Subcommittee Chair for the American Bar Association’s Class Actions and Derivative Suits Committee, and is on the Bar Candidate Interview Committee for the Wake County Bar Association.
-She also is a graduate of the International Association of Defense Counsel’s Trial Academy (2022).
+She is on the North Carolina Bar Association’s Appellate Section Council and Appellate Rules Committee, is actively involved with the American Bar Association’s Class Actions and Derivative Suits Committee, and is on the Bar Candidate Interview Committee for the Wake County Bar Association.
+Michelle also serves as the Eastern District of North Carolina representative on the Fourth Circuit’s Criminal Justice Act Panel Committee, assisting the Court with administration of the Criminal Justice Act plan.

 In addition to her law practice, Michelle has been an adjunct professor at Duke Law School, where she has taught legal and scholarly writing, she is a member of the Board of Directors of the Harvard Club of the Research Triangle, and she was a Fulbright Fellow in Egypt.